-If you are in a Lyft or Uber car accident, it is in your best interest to speak to an attorney.
+If you are in a Lyft or Uber car accident, it is in your best interest to speak to a South Carolina Uber or Lyft accident attorney.

 Contact us today to schedule a free consultation.

 If you have been in a ride-share accident in South Carolina, please reach out to discuss your case.
-We’re here to help you get the compensation you deserve.
+Our Sumter personal injury lawyers are here to help you get the compensation you deserve.